romuro-pauliv/IPT-Token/README.md

 )
 ```

-The __[3] Token encode__ code block will be wrapped by the `status_code` argument check function giving the programmer freedom to structure his route response in any way.
+The __[3] Token encode__ code block will be wrapped by the `status_code` argument check function, giving the programmer freedom to structure his route response in any way.

 __[4] Check condition__
 ```Python